CONTENT FOR PUBLIC FOR YELLOW FEVER VACCINATION

 What if there is a severe reaction?
 What should we look for?

-• Look for any unusual condition, such as a high fever, behavior changes, or flu-like symptoms
+• Look for any unusual condition, such as a high fever, behaviour changes, or flu-like symptoms.

-• Signs of an allergic reaction can include difficulty in breathing, hoarseness or wheezing, hives, paleness, weakness, a fast heart¬beat, or dizziness within a few minutes to a few hours after the shot.
+• Signs of an allergic reaction can include difficulty in breathing, hoarseness or wheezing, paleness, weakness, a fast heart -beat, or dizziness within a few minutes to a few hours after the vaccine.

 What should we do?